i05nagai/memorandum/language/english_speaking.md

     * it seemed pointless to continue
 * compassion
     * a strong feeling of a sympathy and sadness for other people's suffering or bad luck and a desire to help
+    * I was hoping she might show a little compassion.
+    * feel compassion
+    * have compassion
+    * show compassion
+    * compassion for
+        * compassion for the sick
+    * with compassion
+        * He explores this senstive topic with compassion
+        * I was shocked by the doctor’s lack of compassion
 * mind-numbing
     * extremely boring
 * for god's sake